Oil prices soar after attack on Saudi facilities hits global supply

 Goldman Sachs senior commodity strategist Damien Courvalin told oilprice.com he expects Brent oil prices to rally above $75 a barrel should the current outage last for more than six weeks, a level at which he believes a Strategic Petroleum Reserve release would likely be implemented, large enough to balance such a deficit for several months and cap prices at such levels.

-An attack on Saudi Arabia is more important than anywhere else because the rest of the world’s ability to make up for any disruption is limited and they are the largest exporter of crude globally, said Bernadette Johnson with energy analytics company Enverus in an emailed comment to NBC News.
+An attack on Saudi Arabia is more important than anywhere else because the rest of the world’s ability to make up for any disruption is limited and the Saudis are the largest exporters of crude globally, Bernadette Johnson, with the energy analytics company Enverus, said in an email.

 Johnson said the vulnerability of Saudi Arabia oil production to such an attack was “surprising” and the size of disruption is “huge compared to other supply outages we’ve seen,” but the real question is how long it will last.